infojunkie/discogs-tag.py/README.md

         - The numeric portion of the above, e.g. 16215626
         - A local file URI pointing to a release JSON file

-    The SKIP flag can take one or more of the following values, comma-separated: artist, composer, title, position, date, subtrack, album, genre, albumartist
+    The SKIP and ONLY flags can take one or more of the following values, comma-separated: artist, composer, title, position, date, subtracks, album, genre, albumartist

         If subtracks are skipped, subtrack titles get appended to their parent track.